samanthalgibson/ownCloud-quickstart/README.md

-# Quickstart guide for installing and using ownCloud
+# ownCloud Quickstart

+This quickstart guide will enable you to install an ownCloud server through either Docker or OpenShift, it walks you through adding new users and connecting to the server through the ownCloud Desktop Client.
-## Install with Docker
+## Option 1 - Install with Docker
 ###  System Requirements

 | Platform | Options |